 - Excavations show how the Nabataeans create their water supply system for their desert city.
 It includes: an artificial oasis, flood controls, multiple dams, storage in cisterns, and water transported in conduits from sources miles away.
 Source for detailed descriptions of Petra's Water supply and distribution.

 The idea of atoms

 Democritus - 470 - 370 BCE

-Democritus considered all matter was made of atoms, which were small, invisible, surrounded by space, could not be subdivided, and lasted forever.
-There were an infinite number of them that make up the physical world.
-They were different in shape, arrangement, position, and magnitude.
-He also believed space was a void or vacuum that was infinite.
+Democritus considers all matter is made of atoms, which were small, invisible particles surrounded by space, could not be subdivided, and last forever.
+There is an infinite number of them that make up the physical world.
+They are different in shape, arrangement, position, and magnitude.
+He also believes space is a void or vacuum that is infinite.
 Source

 A horseshoe is essential to protect the foot of horses if they are to be used productively for agriculture and transportation.
 They protect the foot from repeated wear and cracking in dirt, mud, and on rock.

-With the development of iron it would provide a much better material and along with the idea of fastening to the foot with nails.
-Sine iron was valuable and could be melted and reused, it makes discovery of it in archaeological digs more unlikely.
+The development of iron provides a much better material and along with the idea of fastening it to the foot with nails.
+Since iron is valuable and could be melted and reused, it makes discovery of it in archaeological digs unlikely.